Healthdirect Free Australian health advice you can count on.

 Cough and cold medicines are often used for symptom relief however it’s important to know there is not enough evidence showing they work well, particularly in children.

-Cough and cold medicines should not be given to children under 6.
-You should ask a doctor, pharmacist or nurse practitioner for advice before giving cough and cold medicines to children aged 6 to 11 years.
+Cough and cold medicines should not be given to children under 6 years of age.
+Ask a doctor, pharmacist or nurse practitioner for advice before giving cough and cold medicines to children aged 6 to 11 years.

-Cough and cold medicines often contain paracetamol, so it is important to check the label to avoid ‘doubling up’ and taking other medicines that also contain paracetamol.
+Cough and cold medicines often contain paracetamol or ibuprofen, so it is important to check the label to avoid ‘doubling up’ and taking other medicines that also contain the same ingredients.

 Complementary medicines

-If you are likely to suffer complications from the flu, your doctor may prescribe antiviral medication.
-These medicines won’t cure the flu, but if they are taken within 48 hours of symptoms they can help to:
+If you are likely to suffer complications from the flu or COVID-19, your doctor may prescribe antiviral medication.
+These medicines won’t cure the illness, but if they are taken soon after your symptoms start, they can help to:

 • relieve some of the symptoms